patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/numerics.md

 Using **absolute** or **relative** timestamps will depend on the context.
 If your user is primarily interested in understanding the exact date and time that an event occurred, use an absolute timestamp.

-If users are interested in duration, the amount of time it takes for an event to occur or the amount of time between events, use an absolute timestamp formatted as HH:MM:SS.
+If users are interested in duration, the amount of time it takes for an event to occur, or the amount of time between events, use an absolute timestamp formatted as HH:MM:SS.

 If users are interested in how long ago an event occurred, use a relative timestamp.
 When reporting relative time, follow these examples: